albigi/Ready19-RockTheBot/docs/README.md

 4. Now **kubectl** is ready and connected to your cluster.
 You are ready to explore the GUI.
 In Powershell run:<br/>
    `az aks browse --resource-group` *`yourRGname`* ` --name ` *`yourAKSname`*<br/>
-   Wait a few seconds for the proxy to be online and the browser to open the Kubernetes UI
+   Wait a few seconds for the proxy to be online and the browser to open the Kubernetes UI.

+   >`az aks browse` connects you to your cluster and provides a graphical management interface.
+The connection to the cluster might become stale after a while: **if you notice the UI stops refreshing or responding, make sure to terminate the command and run it again**.

 5. AKS automatically deploys some *services* to the cluster.
 One of those is the *kubernetes* service which will be listed in the available services.